 The Agency has made available a number of training tools to help enforcement officers with their work.
 These include an interactive tool on food allergy, videos on food sampling and food hygiene, and online imported food training.

-Update training is available to UK feed and food law enforcement officers.
+Update training is available to UK feed and food law authorised officers.
 The courses are part of the continuing programme of quality update training for enforcers at a cost that is affordable to local authorities.
 The courses are not available for the general public, students or consultants.

 Better Training for Safer Food is a European Commission training initiative covering food and feed law, animal health and welfare and plant health rules.
 It trains European Union member state and candidate country national authority staff involved in official controls in these areas.